thegetty/quire-docs/CONTRIBUTING.md

 ## Start Work on Contribution

-Now that you've identified your contribution, your next step will be to use GitHub and Atom to make the desired changes.
+Now that you've identified your contribution, your next step will be to use GitHub and a text editor (such as Atom) to make the desired changes.

 >We use GitHub to manage all our work on Quire.
 If you are new to GitHub, we recommend downloading [GitHub Desktop](https://desktop.github.com/).
-Before getting started, review the [GitHub Desktop documenation](https://docs.github.com/en/desktop) and the [Project Management with GitHub] section of the Quire documentation.
+Before getting started, review the [GitHub Desktop documenation](https://docs.github.com/en/desktop) and the [Project Management with GitHub](https://quire.getty.edu/documentation/github/) section of the Quire documentation.
 An abbreviated explantion of how to submit changes via GitHub included below.

 **Download Your Quire Project from Github**
 1. Open GitHub Desktop.